-- 5.4.1 Describing the loss suffered by the Company due to environmental pollution incidents that occurred in the most recent two years and up to the annual report' publishing date, the total penalty/fine amount, as well as disclosing its future preventive policies and possible expenses to be incurred: The Company did not receive any fines from the Competent Authority for pollution and environmental violations. - 5.4.2 Explaining the current condition of pollution and the impact of its improvement to the profits, competitive position and capital expenditures of the Company, as well as the projected major environment-related capital expenses to be made for the coming two years: None.
+- 5.4.1 List any losses suffered by the Company in the most recent fiscal year and up to the annual report printing date due to environmental pollution incidents (including any compensation paid and any violations of environmental protection laws or regulations found in environmental inspection, specifying the disposition dates, disposition reference numbers, the articles of law violated, and the content of the dispositions), and disclosing an estimate of possible expenses that could be incurred currently and in the future and measures being or to be taken.
+If a reasonable estimate cannot be made, an explanation of the facts of why it cannot be made shall be provided: The Company did not receive any fines from the Competent Authority for pollution and environmental violations. - 5.4.2 Explaining the current condition of pollution and the impact of its improvement to the profits, competitive position and capital expenditures of the Company, as well as the projected major environment-related capital expenses to be made for the coming two years: None.